e27182/nRF52832_pesky/README.md

 PATH="/f/Projects/ARM/gcc-arm-none-eabi-5_4-2016q2-20160622-win32/bin:/c/Program Files (x86)/SEGGER/JLink_V600g:${PATH}"
 ```

+##Features

+make - compiles code and produces hex and bin files

+make flash - compiles and flashes hex to board.
+Also, creates 2 files in _build folder:
+  flash.jlink - commands for JLink used to flash app hex
+  nrf52832_xxaa.hex.log - logfile of the flash process

+make flash_softdevice - flashes softdevice hex to board.
+Also, created 2 files in _build folder:
+  flash_softdevice.jlink - command for JLink used to flash softdevice hex
+  s132_nrf52_3.0.0_softdevice.hex.log - logfile of the flash process

 ##How to use it

 *Please review Makefile before executing any command and make sure that you understand what you are doing.*